 What surrounds and binds these icons, I think, is a simmering stew of white-male resentment that bubbled up in the 70s, was quicky channeled into an orgy of cinematic escapism, and slowly congealed into a set of caricatures.
 The horny nerd of 80s comedy is certainly one of those caricatures.
 But he’s hardly the most influential.

 Even the films and characters cited by Osterweil offer little to support his thesis, and much to complicate it.
 The heroes of Weird Science, the character Brian from The Breakfast Club, Ted from Sixteen Candles: those are great examples of resentful geeks.
 But two of them are minor characters, and Weird Science is hardly a landmark film.
 What about the other names Osterweiler offers?
 Ferris Bueller, the too-cool-for-school slacker with rich pals, a gorgeous girlfriend, and a laid-back attitude–this is a nerd?
 The hard-drinking losers of Animal House–nerds?
 Skateboarding California kid Marty McFly–a nerd?
 (Perhaps Osterweil means George McFly, a much better example.)
 The everyday hero played by Ralph Machio in the Karate Kid?
 River Phoenix’s character in Stand by Me?
 The only nerd in The Goonies is Data, who embodies a troublesome stereotype but hardly advances a fantasy of white oppression, while the “bullies” in the movie are hardened bankrobbers.
-And Osterweil conspicuously fails to name the ur-nerd of eighties televsion: Steve Urkel.
+And Osterweil fails to name the ur-nerd of late eighties television: Steve Urkel.

 There’s also a revealing elision here, in that Osterweil, like so many writers on this topic, slips freely between describing stories about nerds and stories beloved by nerds.
 When Osterweil says that today, “nerd culture is culture” he doesn’t mean that popular culture has been overtaken by sequels to Revenge of the Nerd, reboots of Weird Science, and integrated film franchises set in the world of Ferris Bueller.
 He doesn’t mean that overgrown nerds are lovingly curating their collections of Meatballs and Animal House DVDs.
 He doesn’t mean that a new generation of nerds is bickering about fan edits of The Breakfast Club and Sixteen Candles.

-Star Wars, Star Trek, X-Men, Aliens, Indiana Jones, epic fantasy: these are the pop-culture products that nerds embraced in the 80s, and while they’re as white-centric as any other property of the period, they hardly play into the narrative of nerd-persecution that Osterweil has in his sights.
+Star Wars, Star Trek, X-Men, Aliens, Indiana Jones, epic fantasy: these are the pop-culture products that nerds embraced in the eighties, and while they’re as white-centric as any other property of the period, they hardly play into the narrative of nerd-persecution that Osterweil has in his sights.
 If anything, these stories are notable for eschewing the curdled ressentiment Osterweiler makes his focus, harping instead on simple fables of stoic virtue and moral growth.
 The utopia of Star Trek depends on a legitimate and well-ordered establishment.
 Spock, the original nerd icon, is a model of Senecan self-restraint.
 Star Wars is a transparently anti-fascist fantasy.
 Indiana Jones and Captain America are the original Nazi punchers.
 I could go on.

 That’s not to say these works aren’t flawed or flimsy in other ways.
 But if you take the white-male-frustration out of Rambo, or Dirty Harry, or Animal House, or Taxi Driver, you don’t have much left.
 You can put a black man at the helm in Star Trek, or a woman at the center of the Star Wars mythos, or zip just about anyone into a superhero suit, without changing the fundamental appeal of those stories.
 Which is why, I think, so-called nerd culture expanded to engulf the world, while the freaks-and-geeks celebrated by John Hughes and Judd Apatow ended up sequestered in a narrow market niche.